 Most gas fire pits have hoses that are about 5-6 feet long.
 This gives you enough length to keep the propane tank a safe distance away from the fire, but someone will probably end up sitting right next to the tank.

-If you can get one with a longer hose, then you can keep the propane tank far enough away that it’s out of sight.
+If you can get one with a longer hose (like around 10 feet), then you can keep the propane tank far enough away that it’s out of sight.

 Handy Tip: Some make a special cover to go over their propane tank that doubles as a table so you don’t have to see the tank and you have an extra place to sit your drinks.